stoic-rose/stoic-rose94/README.md

-hilda moment
 she/her
-i make polyrhythm mania charts and draw a ton
+hi! im hilda. i make games and draw and like 'puters